-Welcome to Year 5
+Welcome to the Spring Term in Year 5

-Our topic this term is The Maya!
+Our topic this term is North America!

 Please do not hesitate to speak to your child’s class teacher if you have any questions or concerns.
 Thank you for your continued support.